amirhoseinqd/opendocs/README.md

 Contributions to this project are welcome!
 If you encounter any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 By contributing, you'll be helping other developers create high-quality documentation for their projects.

 ### License:
-This template is released under the [insert license name] license.
+This template is released under the MIT license.
 You are free to use, modify, and distribute it for both personal and commercial purposes.
 Refer to the LICENSE file for more information.

 ### Note:
 Please remember to provide attribution to the original template if you decide to use it in your project.
 Your support and contributions are greatly appreciated.

-Start creating exceptional documentation for your web projects with the HTML/CSS/JS Documentation Template!
+Start creating exceptional documentation for your web projects with the OpenDocs Template!
 Let's simplify the process and help developers deliver clear and comprehensive documentation.